xarray-contrib/pint-xarray/blogpost.md

 ## Quantifying with pint-xarray

-The easiest way to create a unit-aware xarray object is to use the helper package we made: pint-xarray.
-Once you import pint_xarray you can access unit-related functionality via calling .pint on any xarray DataArray or Dataset (this works via xarray's accessor interface).
+The easiest way to create a unit-aware xarray object is to use the helper package we made: [pint-xarray](https://github.com/xarray-contrib/pint-xarray).
+Once you `import pint_xarray` you can access unit-related functionality via `.pint` on any xarray DataArray or Dataset (this works via [xarray's accessor interface](http://xarray.pydata.org/en/stable/internals/extending-xarray.html)).

 - Quantifying explicitly
-- Quantifying from .attrs
+- Quantifying from `.attrs`
 - This means that for scientific datasets which are stored as files with units in their attributes, using pint with xarray becomes as simple as

 ```python
 import pint_xarray

 ds = open_dataset(filepath).pint.quantify()
 ```

 ## Dask integration

-- So xarray can wrap dask arrays, and now it can wrap pint quantities… Can we use both together?
+So xarray can wrap dask arrays, and now it can wrap pint quantities… Can we use both together?
 Yes!

 - You can get a unit-aware, dask-backed array either by `.pint.quantify()`-ing a chunked array, or you can `.pint.chunk()` a quantified array.
+- (If you have dask installed, then `open_dataset(f).pint.quantity()` will already give you a dask-backed, quantified array.)
 - From there you can `.compute()` the dask-backed objects as normal, and the units will be retained.

-- What this means is that we have an `xarray.DataArray` wrapping a `pint.Quantity`, which wraps a `dask.array.Array`, which wraps a `numpy.ndarray`.
+(Under the hood we now have an `xarray.DataArray` wrapping a `pint.Quantity`, which wraps a `dask.array.Array`, which wraps a `numpy.ndarray`.
+This "multi-nested duck array" approach can be generalised to include other array libraries (e.g. `scipy.sparse`), but requires [co-ordination](https://github.com/pydata/duck-array-discussion) between the maintainers of the libraries involved.)

 ## Plotting

+- [ ] TODO: Update the plotting page in pint-xarray's docs to not require dequantifying first

 ## Unit-aware coordinates